What is Elasticsearch?

-- Helps to index the documents into the repository, additionally converts log files to the format of storage documents.
+- It helps index the documents into the repository and converts log files to the format of storage documents.

-- Metrics, tend to be episodic outline or counts, For instance: For the last 30 seconds, CPU average was 14%, the amount of memory used by an application was 77MB, or the primary disk was at 61% capacity
+- Metrics tend to be episodic outline or counts; for instance: For the last 30 seconds, the CPU average was 14%, the amount of memory used by an application was 77MB, or the primary disk was at 61% capacity.

-- Elasticsearch can hold petabytes of data using a large number of servers into the cluster.
-The architecture of elastic search setup helps it to store this much capacity of data and also the complexity of architecture that supports this distributed design.
+- Elasticsearch can hold petabytes of data using a large number of servers in the cluster.
+The architecture of elastic search setup helps it store this much capacity of data and the complexity of architecture that supports this distributed design.

 1. Allows managing extremely large volumes of data.

-2. Takes a very little extent of time to look for and select the essential data.
-On a comparative note if a normal SQL system takes 20 seconds to search and pull a data then the elastic search setup takes not more than 10 ms to pull the same data.
+2. It Takes very little extent of time to look for and select the essential data.
+On a comparative note, if a normal SQL system takes 20 seconds to search and pull data, then the elastic search setup takes not more than 10 ms to pull the same data.